Ipomoea longifolia, Pinkthroat Morning-glory

 North America & US County Distribution Map for Ipomoea longifolia.

 Invasive/Noxious Weed Information: Exceptions in Arizona are:

 Ipomoea arborescens, Morning Glory Tree the federal government and/or a State.

 Plants included here are invasive or noxious.
 The genus Ipomoea is listed as a Noxious Weed by Arizona and Arkansas.

 Threatened/Endangered Information: No information available.

 Comments: There is not much information in the literature or online for this species.

 As with many Morning-glories, Pinkthroat Morning-glory attracts bees, butterflies and birds.

-Also see; Canyon Morning-glory, Ipomoea barbatisepala, Purple Morning-glory, Ipomoea capillacea, Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Ivyleaf Morning-glory, Ipomoea hederacea, and Tripleleaf Morning-glory, Ipomoea ternifolia.
+Also see in Southwest Desert Flora; Canyon Morning-glory, Ipomoea barbatisepala, Purple Morning-glory, Ipomoea capillacea, Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Ivyleaf Morning-glory, Ipomoea hederacea, and Tripleleaf Morning-glory, Ipomoea ternifolia.